What is a conversion form?

 Lead generation forms can significantly increase the quantity and quality of your incoming leads.

-By following the strategies we outlined above, you can get better leads and improve your bottom line.
+By following the abovementioned strategies, you can get better leads and improve your bottom line.

 Design Done Better